 Having political capital in the form of endorsements and experience often goes a long way as well.
-Yet, none of Richardson's challengers has ever held an elected office, nor do they have
+Yet, none of Richardson's challengers has ever held an elected office, nor do they have many powerful supporters.

 Richardson, on the other hand, spent six years on the Long Beach City Council before winning a state Assembly seat in 2006 and getting elected to Congress in 2007.
 She replaced Congresswoman Juanita Millender-McDonald, who died while in office.